SAP-samples/teched2025-DT261/exercises/ex01/README.md

    > The entity "SHOP" does not have a determination "ZZ_SETOVERALLSTATUS".
    > This might be, because you have not activated your BDEF yet.

-4. Create a new entity and select an item or change the item an existing entity,
+4. Create a new entity and select an item or change the item of an existing entity,
    **but don't save your changes** so that only the draft is affected.

    > You will notice that the draft data for the item name is updated, but the price is NOT updated in the draft.